- 01 UEFI VS BIOS: What is difference between BIOS and UEFI

 Step 3.
 It will open the Device Properties window.
 Click the Volumes tab, here you could see your disk's partition style.

 Only when you see the partition style is GUID Partition Table, you can upgrade to Windows 11.
 But you don't need to worry if the partition style is Master Boot Record, you can convert your disk from MBR to GPT.
+Next, we will provide two ways to do it.
+You can click the social buttons to share with others in need.

 2 Ways to Convert MBR to GPT on Windows PCs